kkishkashh/KazrobotiX-s-weed-detection-Yolov8-model/README.md

 # KazrobotiX-s-weed-detection-Yolov8-model
-This is my own trained model with own collected dataset's form real agro field.
+This repository contains my custom-trained YOLOv8 model for weed detection, designed to help identify and eliminate weeds using CV.